idblr/ndi/README.md

     caption = 'Source: U.S. Census ACS 2016-2020 estimates'
   ) +
   ggtitle(
-    'Index of Concentration at the Extremes\nIncome and race/ethnicity combined (Krieger)', subtitle = 'white non-Hispanic in 80th income percentile vs. white non-Hispanic in 20th income percentile'
+    'Index of Concentration at the Extremes\nIncome and race or ethnicity combined (Krieger)', subtitle = 'white non-Hispanic in 80th income percentile vs. white non-Hispanic in 20th income percentile'
   )